ebramanti/cmsi387/homework/csi-fs/README.md

     *

 ### `text1.txt` Data Block (Symbolic Link)

+> JD: Uhhhh...symbolic links don't have actual data, only the filename
+>     to which they are linked symbolically.
+This must be something
+>     else.
+Hmmm, I wonder...

     00009c00  54 68 69 73 20 69 73 20  74 68 65 20 74 6f 70 2d  |This is the top-|
     00009c10  6c 65 76 65 6c 20 74 65  73 74 20 66 69 6c 65 2e  |level test file.|